 Our net sales are derived principally from our contract manufacturing of OTC healthcare and dietary supplements products in the United States.
-In addition, we are engaged in early stage commercialization and market testing activities for the TK Supplements.
+In addition, we are engaged in early stage commercialization and market testing activities for the TK Supplements® product line of dietary supplements.